Skip to content

 The "phobos-network" docker network has been created for all of the containers running on phobos

-Just like TiTAN containers, they have all been provided with static IP Addresses.
+Just like Titan containers, they have all been provided with static IP Addresses.
 As this is a totally seperate system, I'm unable to associate docker containers here with the network that traefik is running on.
 Therefore, any container that needs to run through traefik, a dynamic file needs to be created.

 docker network create --subnet 172.20.0.0/24 phobos-network